bit-demos/shoe-store/README.md

 # Shoe Stores Demo built with Bit components in React

-Shoe Store is made up of components from the base ui scope and the ecommerce scope.
+The Shoe Store is made up of components from the base-ui scope and the ecommerce scope.

 <img width="1124" alt="CleanShot 2021-08-10 at 23 26 40@2x" src="https://user-images.githubusercontent.com/13063165/128937364-5c814d60-7538-4e00-8571-31ad3020bae6.png">